zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 ```

-An initial implementation of data projection would resemble the following code.
+The initial implementation of [data projection](portalfx-extensions-glossary.md) would resemble the following code.

 <!-- TODO:  Determine whether this is the sample that is causing the npm run docs build to blow up. -->